Integrating New Recipes and Practices

 - Establish mealtime routines that incorporate family-style dining.
 This practice encourages children and teachers to sit together, pass food around the table, serve themselves, and engage in meaningful conversations.
 It is during this time, that teachers can talk with children about the foods being served and encourage children to try a variety of foods.

 - If food is prepared by an offsite vendor, ask for a meeting to discuss broadening the menu to reflect a more diverse population.
 If your program does not provide meals or snacks to children, there may still be ways to integrate cooking into the curriculum.
 Collaborate to brainstorm different ways to deepen cultural understanding and responsiveness that don’t include food, but do explore other areas of cultural diversity.

 For the main article Connecting with Foods from Around the World, CLICK HERE

-For the article Active Supervision, CLICK HERE
+For the article Exploring a Variety of Foods, CLICK HERE

 For the article Cooking with Children, CLICK HERE